microsoftgraph/msgraph-sdk-javascript/CONTRIBUTING.md

 ## Contribute using GitHub

-Use GitHub to contribute to this documentation without having to clone the repo to your desktop.
+Use GitHub to contribute to this documentation without having to clone the repository to your desktop.
 This is the easiest way to create a pull request in this repository.
 Use this method to make a minor change that doesn't involve code changes.

 **Note** Using this method allows you to contribute to one article at a time.

 ### To Contribute using GitHub

 1. Find the article you want to contribute to on GitHub.

     If the article is in MSDN, choose the **suggest and submit changes** link in the **Contribute to this content** section and you'll be taken to the same article on GitHub.
 2. Once you are on the article in GitHub, sign in to GitHub (get a free account [Join GitHub](https://github.com/join).
 3. Choose the **pencil icon** (edit the file in your fork of this project) and make your changes in the **<>Edit file** window.
 4. Scroll to the bottom and enter a description.
 5. Choose **Propose file change**>**Create pull request**.

 You now have successfully submitted a pull request.
 Pull requests are typically reviewed within 10 business days.

 ## Contribute using Git